 Indalo Tapas, Calle Perez Galdoz 7, Calle de la Princesa 5, Calle de Atocha 14

-Any hotel in city center, but I prefer Airbnb.
+Any hotel in the city center, but I prefer Airbnb.

 San Gines, Pasaje San Gines 5.
 Here you can try hot chocolate with churros.